Neurotechnology-Exploration-Team/OpenBCIUnity/README.md

 4. Click Install at the bottom right
 5. Close the Package Manager when it is finished

 ## 3. Add required assets

 1. Install our provided Unity package
+   - Open your Assets folder in the project window
    - Go to Assets/Import Package/Custom Package...
    - Select the openbcireadervx.x.x.unitypackage from this repository
    - Use the default imports